canonical/microk8s/README.md

 sudo systemctl restart snap.microk8s.daemon-docker.service
 ```

+## Troubleshooting

-To troubleshoot a non-functional microk8s deployment you would first check that all of the above services are up and running.
-You do that with `sudo systemctl status snap.microk8s.<daemon>`.
-Having spotted a stopped service you can look at its logs with `journalctl -u snap.microk8s.<daemon>.service`.
-We will probably ask you for those logs as soon as you open an [issue](https://github.com/juju-solutions/microk8s/issues).
+To troubleshoot a non-functional microk8s deployment, first ensure all daemons (listed above) are running.
+You can do that with `sudo systemctl status snap.microk8s.<daemon>`.
+If you see a stopped service you can examine its logs with `journalctl -u snap.microk8s.<daemon>.service`.
+We'll probably ask you for these logs when you open an [issue](https://github.com/ubuntu/microk8s/issues).

-### Troubleshooting
+Some common problems and solutions are listed below.

-#### My dns and dashboard pods are CrashLooping.
+### My dns and dashboard pods are CrashLooping.
 The [Kubenet](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) network plugin used by microk8s creates a `cbr0` interface when the first pod is created.
 If you have `ufw` enabled, you'll need to allow traffic on this interface:

 `sudo ufw allow in on cbr0 && sudo ufw allow out on cbr0`

+### My pods can't reach the internet (but my microk8s host machine can).
+Make sure packets to/from the pod network interface can be forwarded
+to/from the default interface on the host:

+`sudo iptables -P FORWARD ACCEPT`

+or, if using `ufw`:

+`sudo ufw default allow routed`

 ## Building from source